Frequently Asked Questions

 Under Florida Statute § 627.428, an insurance beneficiary who wins a judgment against his or her insurance company has a right to reasonable attorney’s fees.

 Dealing with the insurance company after an accident, natural disaster, or any other loss can be a stressful and confusing ordeal.
 It is important to consult an experienced insurance attorney during this process.
-Attorney Michael Germain of Germain Law Group has years of experience in all areas of insurance law, including property damage claims, bad faith insurance claims, automobile insurance, property insurance, policyholder rights, and more.
+Attorney Michael Germain of Germain Law Group, P.A. has years of experience in all areas of insurance law, including property damage claims, bad faith insurance claims, automobile insurance, property insurance, policyholder rights, and more.